atlassian/react-beautiful-dnd/docs/guides/how-we-use-dom-events.md

 - `preventDefault()` not called on `mousemove`

 The user needs to move a small threshold before we consider the movement to be a drag.
-In this period of time we do not call `preventDefault()` on any `mousemove` events as we are not sure if they are dragging or just performing a [sloppy click](https://github.com/atlassian/react-beautiful-dnd#sloppy-clicks-and-click-blocking-)
+In this period of time we do not call `preventDefault()` on any `mousemove` events as we are not sure if they are dragging or just performing a [sloppy click](https://github.com/atlassian/react-beautiful-dnd#sloppy-clicks-and-click-prevention-)

 ### The user has indicated that they are not mouse dragging

 - `preventDefault()` not called on the event that caused the pending drag to end (such as `mouseup` and `keydown`)
+- `preventDefault()` is not called on the subsequent `click` event if there is one

 ### A mouse drag has started and the user is now dragging